owebeeone/grip-react/README.md

 ## **Dynamic Systems with Declarative Queries**

 Instead of embedding conditional logic within components to switch between data sources, grip-react provides a declarative query system.
 This system allows developers to define rules that bind specific Taps to certain application states.
-The grok engine evaluates these rules and automatically activates the correct Tap when the state changes.1
+The grok engine evaluates these rules and automatically activates the correct Tap when the state changes.

 This approach elevates configuration to a "policy" level.
 The rules governing which data source to use are defined centrally, completely separate from the application's presentation logic.
 This is an extremely powerful pattern for implementing feature flags, A/B testing, or managing different environments (e.g., Storybook, testing, production) without cluttering components with conditional data-fetching logic.
 A component simply requests data with useGrip, and the query system ensures the correct provider is active behind the scenes.

 ### **Example: Switching Between Mock and Live Weather Data**

 The demo application uses this system to seamlessly switch between a mock weather Tap and a live API-driven Tap.
-The switch is controlled by the value of the WEATHER\_PROVIDER\_NAME Grip.1
+The switch is controlled by the value of the WEATHER\_PROVIDER\_NAME Grip.

-TypeScript

 ```ts
 // grip-react-demo/src/taps.ts [1]